-Grade 4 Grade 8 Grade 12 Earth Systems

-Biogeochemical Cycles: Uses of Earth resources (4), natural and human-induced changes in Earth materials and systems (8), biogeochemical cycles in Earth systems (12).

-- E4.10: The supply of many Earth resources such as fuels, metals, fresh water, and farmland is limited.
-Humans have devised methods for extending the use of Earth resources through recycling, reuse, and renewal. - E4.11: Humans depend on their natural and constructed environment.
-Humans change environments in ways that can either be beneficial or detrimental for themselves and other organisms. - E8.14: Water, which covers the majority of Earth's surface, circulates through the crust, oceans, and atmosphere in what is known as the water cycle.
-Water evaporates from Earth's surface, rises and cools as it moves to higher elevations, condenses as clouds, falls as rain or snow, and collects in lakes, oceans, soil, and underground. - E8.15: Human activities, such as reducing the amount of forest cover, increasing the amount and variety of chemicals released into the atmosphere, and intensive farming, have changed Earth's land, oceans, and atmosphere.
-Studies of plant and animal populations have shown that such activities can reduce the number and variety of wild plants and animals and sometimes result in the extinction of species. - E12.11: Earth is a system containing essentially a fixed amount of each stable chemical atom or element.
+Grade 4 Grade 8 Grade 12 Earth Systemsc Biogeochemical Cycles: Uses of E rials and systems (8), biogeochemic Earth resources (4), natural and huma cal cycles in Earth systems (12). nn-induced changes in Earth mate- E4.10: The supply of many Earth resources such as fuels, metals, fresh water, and farmland is limited.
+Humans have devised methods for extending the use of Earth resources through recy- cling, reuse, and renewal.
+E4.11: Humans depend on their natural and constructed environ- ment.
+Humans change environ- ments in ways that can either be beneficial or detrimental for themselves and other organisms.
+E8.14: Water, which covers the majority of Earth's surface, circulates through the crust, oceans, and atmosphere in what is known as the water cycle.
+Water evaporates from Earth's surface, rises and cools as it moves to higher elevations, condenses as clouds, falls as rain or snow, and collects in lakes, oceans, soil, and underground.
+E8.15: Human activities, such as reducing the amount of forest cover, increasing the amount and variety of chemicals released into the atmosphere, and intensive farming, have changed Earth's land, oceans, and atmosphere.
+Studies of plant and animal populations have shown that such activities can reduce the number and variety of wild plants and animals and sometimes result in the extinction of species.
+E12.11: Earth is a system containing essentially a fixed amount of each stable chemical atom or element.
 Most elements can exist in several different chemical forms.
-Earth elements move within and between the lithosphere, atmosphere, hydrosphere, and biosphere as part of biogeochemical cycles. - E12.12: Movement of matter through Earth's systems is driven by Earth's internal and external sources of energy.
+Earth elements move within and between the lithosphere, atmosphere, hydrosphere, and biosphere as part of biogeochemical cycles.
+E12.12: Movement of matter through Earth's systems is driven by Earth's internal and external sources of energy.
 These movements are often accompanied by a change in the physical and chemical properties of the matter.
-Carbon, for example, occurs in carbonate rocks such as limestone, in coal and other fossil fuels, in the atmosphere as carbon dioxide gas, in water as dissolved carbon dioxide, and in all organisms as complex molecules that control the chemistry of life. - E12.13: Natural ecosystems provide an array of basic processes that affect humans.
+Carbon, for example, occurs in carbonate rocks such as limestone, in coal and other fossil fuels, in the atmosphere as carbon dioxide gas, in water as dissolved carbon dioxide, and in all organisms as complex molecules that control the chemistry of life.
+E12.13: Natural ecosystems provide an array of basic processes that affect humans.
 These processes include maintenance of the quality of the atmosphere, generation of soils, control of the hydrologic cycle, disposal of wastes, and recycling of nutrients.